Before you publish anything online, it’s a good idea to use a free plagiarism checker.

-The results accurately found the web page address for three locations where it was published.
+The results found the web page addresses for three locations where it was published.
 On my site, Medium, and one other site where it was published with my permission.

 3. EduBirdie (Free)

-When I checked my two texts with EduBirdie, the results were quite fast and very accurate.
+When I checked my two texts with EduBirdie, the results were fast and accurate.

 Not only that, but it accepted my longer text with no restriction with the free tool.

-It found instances of my published text and gave me a friendly popup to tell me so.
+It found instances of my published text and gave me a friendly popup to tell me.

-If you want a quick, easy, and reliable checker, free of course, then this might be the best one for you.
+If you want a quick, easy, and reliable free plagiarism checker, this might be the best one for you.